microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_updateManagement/_index.md

     ![Screenshot showing Solutions Blade of Log Analytics workspace](./13.png)

 * It may take several hours for Update Management to collect enough data to show an assessment for your VM.
-In the screen below we can see the assessment is being peformed.
+In the screen below we can see the assessment is being performed.

     ![Screenshot showing Update Management overview blade](./14.png)